 Federal Funding Programs

-While the funding matrix at the end of this section provides a comprehensive list of available programs, the below overview highlights some of the most relevant and widely used programs for rural EV infrastructure.
+While the funding table at the end of this section provides a comprehensive list of available programs, the below overview highlights some of the most relevant and widely used programs for rural EV infrastructure.
 These “key programs” are organized by administering agency.

+On November 15, 2021, President Biden signed the Bipartisan Infrastructure Law (BIL) which contains significant new funding for EV charging stations.
+Key new USDOT programs include the National Electric Vehicle Infrastructure (NEVI) Formula Program ($5 billion) and the Discretionary Grant Program for Charging and Fueling Infrastructure ($2.5 billion).
 The law also makes the installation of EV charging infrastructure an eligible expense under the USDOT Surface Transportation Block Grant formula program.
-Additionally, the Bipartisan Infrastructure Law provides funding to USDOT, DOE, and EPA for the deployment of electric school buses and ferries, port electrification, a domestic supply chain for battery production, and battery recycling, among other EV-related initiatives.
+Additionally, BIL provides funding to USDOT, DOE, and EPA for the deployment of electric school buses and ferries, port electrification, a domestic supply chain for battery production, and battery recycling, among other EV-related initiatives.

 USDOT Key Programs

 The Congestion Mitigation and Air Quality Improvement (CMAQ) program provides a flexible funding source to State and local governments for transportation projects and programs to help meet the requirements of the Clean Air Act.
 CMAQ funds are apportioned to each State and administered through State DOTs or MPOs.
 Funding is available for transportation projects that reduce congestion and improve air quality for areas that do not meet the National Ambient Air Quality Standards; States without such areas may use CMAQ funds for Surface Transportation Block Grant eligible projects.
 Funds may be used for a transportation project or program that is likely to achieve these objectives and is included in the region’s current transportation plan.
 EV charging infrastructure is considered eligible under this program.
+The Bipartisan Infrastructure Law added a new eligibility for shared micromobility, including bikesharing and shared scooter systems.
+CMAQ funds may be transferred to FTA for administration of eligible transit projects.

 - Eligible applicants: States, Tribes, localities, transportation providers, nonprofits

-- FY20 formula grant range (to States): $10,000,000 – $488,000,000
+- FY22 formula grant range (to States)1: $10,000,000 – $505,000,000.

 - Frequency: Funding is allocated to State DOTs on an annual basis